Buffalo Cauliflower Recipe (Paleo and Keto Friendly!)

 Buffalo Wings Are Better with Cauliflower

-For my buffalo wings, I think cauliflower is better.
+For my Buffalo wings, I think cauliflower is better.
 Cauliflower is a cruciferous vegetable that’s rich in health-promoting phytonutrients and anti-inflammatory compounds.
-(2) It also supplies essential vitamins and minerals, including 73 percent of your daily value of vitamin C. Go figure, cauliflower buffalo wings can actually boost your immune system!
+It also supplies essential vitamins and minerals, including 73 percent of your daily value of vitamin C.

 How to Make Buffalo Cauliflower